 In addition to variations in how customers participate (buying in versus subscribing), there are also a variety of different models of community solar depending on what type of organization owns and/or administers the project.
 NREL identifies three ownership models for community solar: utility-sponsored, special-purpose entity (SPE), and nonprofit.

-In a utility-sponsored model, the community solar project is owned or operated by a utility company, who opens it up to voluntary participation by their customers.
+In a utility-sponsored model, the community solar project is owned or operated by a utility company, which opens it up to voluntary participation by their customers.
 Depending on the project, participants may pay upfront or make subscription payments.
 In return, participants receive credits on their utility bills proportional to their contribution and the amount of energy the system produced.
 Under this approach, participants typically buy rights to the benefits of a share of the energy produced (a subscription model), but do not have an ownership stake in the project itself.

 Finally, in a special-purpose entity (SPE) model, a community solar project is developed by a group of individuals who join together in a business enterprise.
 One reason for developing a shared solar project in this way is that registering as a business enterprise may make it possible to take advantage of tax incentives, like the Investment Tax Credit, that would otherwise be unavailable to tax-exempt nonprofits (and some for-profit utilities).
 However, in choosing this approach, those developing the project must take on the legal and financial complexities of forming a business and complying with related regulations (as discussed below).